btessa99/microsoft_presidio/anonimyzer/anonimyzer.md

 Let's supposed we have this text to anonimyze:

- text =  `The city center lies approximately on latitude 7° 30' N and longitude 30° 54' E. the humid lowland rain forest region with two distinctive seasons`
+`The city center lies approximately on latitude 7° 30' N and longitude 30° 54' E. the humid lowland rain forest region with two distinctive seasons`

 and we want to replace the coordinates with a latiude and a longitude of a point 2 km distant from that city.